 All equipment should be fully certified in accordance with the relevant legislation.

-The contractor’s safety procedures must be approved by the company HSE Manager, and adhered to at all times during such operations.
+The contractor’s safety procedures must be approved by the company HSE Manager and adhered to at all times during such operations.

 All operations must be carried out under a Safe System of Work.